hypothete/shiny-machine/README.md

 # Shiny Machine

-The Shiny Machine is an ESP32-powered device that hunts shiny pokemon in the 7th-gen Pokemon games.
+The Shiny Machine is an ESP32-powered device that hunts shiny pokemon in Pokemon Ultra Sun & Ultra Moon (USUM).

 ## Background